moding-il/bizdoc.core/README.md

 }
 ```

-> Mapping should match the ordinal if the _Axes_ for the _cube_ in the configuration file.
+> Mapping should match the ordinal of the _Axes_ declared for the _cube_ in the configuration file.

 The `StateAxisResolver` above finds the Balance in _bizdoc.config_ by the document _state_.